 Can Parrots Eat Celery Seeds?

 Celery seeds are as safe as the other parts of the celery, containing several beneficial nutrients.

 They aren’t found in the plant, not the celery.
 Once they become brown and dry, you can harvest them and feed them to your parrot.

 Unfortunately, parrots prefer other seeds, such as sunflower seeds and pine nuts.

 Before treating your parrot to a celery stick, prepare it properly to prevent crop impaction.

-To prevent large strings from entering your parrot’s body, chop it up into fine pieces.
+To prevent large strings from entering your parrot’s body, chop it into fine pieces.
 While parrots love holding the stick and tearing it apart, it’s not safe for your bird and can cause crop impaction.

 If you’re concerned about crop impaction, juice the celery and offer celery juice in a shallow bowl.
-If your parrot hasn’t consumed it within a couple of hours, replace it with some fresh celery.
+If your parrot hasn’t consumed it within a couple of hours, replace it with fresh celery.